platformsh/platformsh-docs/docs/src/languages/php/_index.md

 PHP-CGI is the mode used by default in the general runtime.
 If you want to use PHP-CGI with PHP-FPM(FastCGI Process Manager), in the `start` commands, use the `/usr/bin/start-php-app` symlink instead of `php`.

-Note that the `start` commands must run in the foreground and are executed before the [deploy hook](../../create-apps/hooks/hooks-comparison.md).
+Note that the `start` command must run in the foreground and is executed before the [deploy hook](../../create-apps/hooks/hooks-comparison.md).
 That means that PHP-FPM can't run simultaneously along with another persistent process such as [ReactPHP](https://github.com/platformsh-examples/platformsh-example-reactphp) or [Amp](https://github.com/platformsh-examples/platformsh-example-amphp).
-If you need both, they have to run in separate containers.
+If you need multiple processes, they have to run in separate containers.

 Set up alternate start commands to: